mbrezu/Cheat-JS/README.md

 `parse-js`.
 This is what Cheat-JS does: get the `parse-js` AST, apply the transformations, convert back to JavaScript code.

+The idea is rather obvious - the main reason Cheat-JS exists is that I could not find something similar on the net.
+There are probably many people who privately do similar things with tools like `parse-js` and the pretty-printer part of `cl-uglify-js` - that, or my Google skills failed me :)

+## BIG WARNING

+I haven't used Cheat-JS on any large projects.
+I don't have enough imagination to compensate for this lack of experience, so it may have a lot of problems I haven't thought about.
+Right now it's just a proof of concept.

 ## Some simple examples

 Instead of writing: